Shopping List

 Budget at a glance

-Items marked confirmed have known prices.
-Items marked estimate are based on typical retail and may shift Β±20% at the register.
+Items marked confirmed have known prices β either Sam-photographed signs at Round Rock May 2, or Home Depot online prices, or Taylor's direct knowledge.
+Items marked estimate are typical retail; may shift Β±20% at the register.

 Pre-shop call (Wednesday morning)